On This Page

 2. If inbound data rates begin to spike, data shifts to storage in all the available buffers for that Destination.
 Cribl Stream then attempts to output events at a more appropriate rate for the downstream receiver.

 The threshold for triggering a backpressure event varies by Destination type.
-See Destination Backpressure Triggers for more information.
+See About Destination Backpressure Triggers for more information.

 3. A backpressure event triggers when buffers are full.